dbwebb-se/mvc/example/symfony/README.md

 We can add a header that has a background image.
 This is done using CSS and we need to refer to the background image using CSS.

-First we add the header section in the base template `templates/base.html.twig`.
+First, we add the header section in the base template `templates/base.html.twig`.

 ```twig
 <header class="site-header" style="background-image: url({{ asset('img/background.jpg') }})">